rsdoiel/antenna/archives/2025/planet_2025.27.md

 date: 2025-07-11, from: RTÉ News

-Gardaí are treating as suspicious the death of a man in his 70s following an assault in Limerick city last night.
+A man has been arrested following the death of a man aged in his 70s after an alleged assault in Limerick city.

 <br>